 - Attend and participate in the Career Services Career Chats lecture series.

-- Attendance and participate in the Committee on Student Conduct member training and subsequent cases.
+- Attend and participate in the Committee on Student Conduct member training and subsequent cases.

-- Complete a research project or assist Director of Student Conduct w/ 2 promotional speeches at selected public schools about the 180 Scholar program.
+- Complete a research project or assist Director of Student Conduct with 2 promotional speeches at selected public schools about the 180 Scholar program.

 - Maintain full-time enrollment status of at least 12 credit hours per fall and spring semesters.